mikel-brostrom/Housing_Price_Prediction/README.md

 ## Conclusion

 The random forest model trained on the boxcox tranformed signals gave the best model with an R2 score of 83.
-The models trained on the PCA tranformed signals gave a poor result even if the chosen two accounted for ~96% of the data variance.
+Not bad!
+The models trained on the first two principal comonentes gave a poor result even if they accounted for ~96% of the data variance.